Roularta: International

+In the beginning of the 2000s Roularta had investments in Slovenia.
+As of 2010 the company was the owner of the Slovenian biweekly City Magazine.

 The La Maison Victor magazine is not only published in both the Flemish and Walloon parts of Belgium, but also in the Netherlands and Germany.
 The Walloon version is distributed and sold in France as well.

 Roularta owns stakes in two publishing companies, one in the Netherlands and one in Germany.
 Both are joint ventures with the French press and publishing company Bayard Presse.